zackstout/beatles-songwriting/README.md

 ### Intro (and IV)

 - The principle of modulation goes a long way toward explaining the re-listen-ability of Beatles songs.
+- Here are four examples!
+- 🎵 I'm gonna sit right down and cry (over you)
+- 🎵 you'll be mine
+- 🎵 nothin' shakin'
+- 🎵 are you lonesome tonight?
 - 🎵 From Me to you, 0:35, Paul singles this moment out
 - Bridges typically started with IV and moved to V.
 - But this opening on IV came to feel cliched.